 - Then came into existence the caravanserais.
 These provided resting destinations for the caravans along Middle Eastern routes along with the monasteries and abbeys.

-These places became the first establishment to offer refuge to travellers.
+These places became the first establishments to offer refuge to travellers.

 The Persians along the caravan route developed inns and post houses.